 One interesting effect is the inclusion of soybean-based properties instead of petroleum-based which is where most VOCs are generated.

-Although petroleum properties have their benefits in terms of durability, soybean-based paints last longer, are more dirt-repellent, and the paint dries even harder which means that it maintains their colors for longer periods.
+Although petroleum-based properties have their benefits in terms of durability, soybean-based paints last longer, are more dirt-repellent, and the paint dries even harder, which means that it maintains its colors for longer periods.

 2- Natural Elements

-Because eco-friendly paint is made from natural products such as seed oil, bee wax, or lemon peels, it does not create any harmful emissions that might affect the health of those who live inside.
+Because eco-friendly paint is made from natural products such as seed oil, beeswax, or lemon peels, it does not create any harmful emissions or an awkward smell that might affect the health of those who live inside.

 3- Saves Money in the Long Run

-Plus, with some eco-paints lasting longer, you will have to paint less often which also saves money as well.
+Plus, with some eco-paints lasting longer, you will have to paint less often, which also saves you good money.

 16 Non-Toxic Paints for Walls and Wood